l3laze/sind/README.md

 - Bug fixes & POSIX-friendly changes are more than welcome!
 - Check your spelling and grammar (if applicable).
 - Try to use a text editor that will remove trailing whitespace, or configure git to do so.
+- Run `visual-test.sh` to confirm visual output of tests is proper.

 ----